-Have you ever wondered how TJ Maxx and Marshalls can sell name brand clothes for so much less than department stores?
+Have you ever wondered how discount stores, such as TJ Maxx, Ross, and Marshalls, can sell name brand clothes for so much less than department stores?
 Do their low prices make you question the quality of what you’re buying?
-Maybe it’s like what you’ve hear about outlet malls, where some of the merchandise is specially made at a lower quality than what you’d find at a regular mall?
+Maybe it’s like what you’ve heard about outlet malls, where some of the merchandise is specially made at a lower quality than what you’d find at a regular mall?

-I found some of what I learned at Behind the Seams to be very educational and helpful to me as a bargain shopper, so I’m sharing what I learned with you.
-Plus, you’ll see the inside of my closet, which might prompt me to ‘fess up to the crazy way I organize my clothes – by type (formal/informal), then by color, sleeve length, and collar length.
-I can always tell if someone’s been in my things. :)
+I found some of what I learned at an event called, Behind the Seams, to be very educational and helpful to me as a bargain shopper, so I’m sharing what I learned with you.
+Plus, you’ll learn just how to shop at these retailers!

 How Do They Keep Prices Low?

 I learned two interesting things TJ Maxx and Marshalls do to keep their prices low.
 First, they don’t have buy back clauses with designers.
 Major department stores that buy a quantity of dresses or shirts from a designer will include a statement in the contract where the designer will buy back whatever doesn’t sell at the end of the season.
 TJ Maxx and Marshalls don’t include that clause, which means they can negotiate a lower front end price.
 They pass that lower price on to you and me, making us happy shoppers.

 One other interesting way they keep their prices down is related to their advertising.
 You’ll notice that the weekly sales flyers for department stores feature specific brands.
 The designers pay for that advertising, and of course we ultimately pay for it in terms of a higher price.
 If you notice, TJ Maxx and Marshalls never mention specific name brands in their ads, they just use general statements about having “department store brands.”
 Again, that translates to a lower price on the rack because the designer pays less to sell their merchandise in a TJ Maxx or Marshalls store.